usagov/usagov-2021/docs/Wizards_Content.md

 * Description: This field is for additional text that you want displayed below the option in the option list.
 * Heading/Question: This is the heading that will display at the top of your wizard question, in large red text.
 * Language Toggle: Sets a translation for the current page and the translation is linked to in the language switch link in the top right.
 * Intro: This field is a WYSIWYG text for below the Header/Question but above the options list and Body.
+Optional.
 * Body: This field is for text that you want displayed above the options list and below the introduction.
 Optional
 * Footer: This field is for text that you want displayed below the options list.
 Optional
 * Header HTML: This is optional HTML field for content that will go at the top of the page, above all other things on the page.
 This is just for <scripts> that go in the <head>.
 Content managers should not use unless they know what they are doing.